Two Days in Kuala Lumpur (or KL if You Like Things Shortened)

 A day trip to Malacca

-If you’re only spending two days in Kuala Lumpur and don’t have time to see the rest of the country, it’s worth visiting nearby Malacca.
+If you’re only spending two days in Kuala Lumpur and don’t have time to see the rest of the country, it’s worth doing a day trip to Malacca.
 This colourful little city is home to some of the most impressive colonial architecture in Malaysia, as well as historic temples and great food.
 It’s obviously better to spend a few days in Malacca but a day trip will suffice if you can’t spare any more time.
 Getting to Malacca is easy — just make your way to TBS bus station and catch a bus (10-15 MYR) — it should take just under two hours.
 From the Malacca bus station you can catch a city bus which will drop you off in the historic part of town — from there you can reach everywhere of interest on foot.

 Two Days in Kuala Lumpur: Tips